zeropoolnetwork/sharded-storage-docs/article/main.md

 When the node receives the data to store, it can remove the ending part of the plot because then it is not needed for the proof.
 The node selects $n$ random elements of the remaining plot and sends Merkle proof of these elements to the network.

 Another approach is used to make proof, that files are stored at the node.
 The node picks a random file, represents it as a polynomial, and shows the opening for the commitment of this polynomial to the network.
 With high probability, if the node can provide this opening, the node stores the file.

+The approach how to build plots is described at [AACKPR2017](https://eprint.iacr.org/2017/893.pdf).

+To build the plot, let's define

+$f_1(x)=h(x),$

+$f_{i+1}(x) = h(x, x_1),$ where

+$|f_i(x)+f_i(x_1)| < s_0,$

+$ x_1 = 0 \mod s_1 $,

+$h$ is a hash function.

+At [AACKPR2017](https://eprint.iacr.org/2017/893.pdf) it is shown that the space-time tradeoff formula for $f_n$ takes the form

+$S^n T = O(N^n)$.

+If n is big enough, it is optimal for a server to store all data.

+To perform spacetime proof, the node receives a random challenge $c$ and should find a $s_0$-close preimage $x_c$ of $f_n$:

+$|f_n(x_c)-c| < s_0$, and also provide all computations of $f_n(x_c)$.

+Proof complexity is growing as $O(2^n)$, so in practice, it is useful to build proof for $k=7$ or $k=8$ ([Chia proof of space construction](https://www.chia.net/wp-content/uploads/2022/09/Chia_Proof_of_Space_Construction_v1.1.pdf)).
+That means that if the node stores twice less data then it should compute 128 or 256 times more hashes to provide the proof.

+Proofs with bigger $k$ could be used inside zkSNARKs.

+## Applications

+The basic protocol provides only storage of fixed-sized blocks of data.
+For practical cases, we need arbitrary file storage and CRUD key-value databases.

+Editing the blocks is a hard problem because we need to describe polynomial commitments for the whole block not depending on the size of modified data.
+Additional complexity challenge if we are using non-additive homomorphic commitments, like FRI.

+The solution is incremental storage, compatible with existing blockchain technologies, like rollups.
+The rollup can manage the state when the data is separated into incremental blocks, like in blockchain, and stored in the sharded storage.
+The problem is growing history: when we modify the same element multiple times, we should store all transactions.
+The solution is deploying another rollup where someone can write data from the state of the 1st rollup.
+When all data is moved, we can remove the 1st rollup transactions from the sharded storage.